 Over the last decade, ERP vendors have doubled down on their investments in cloud and software as a service (SaaS) solutions.
-Despite these trends, the cloud is not the right option for everyone.
+Despite these trends of ERP in the cloud, the cloud infrastructure is not the right option for everyone.

 So, what is cloud ERP software?
-In this post, we will provide an introduction to cloud ERP by comparing it to on-premise ERP, highlighting the benefits and providing cloud ERP implementation tips.
+In this post, we will provide an introduction to cloud ERP solutions by comparing it to on-premise ERP systems, highlighting the benefits and providing cloud-based ERP software implementation tips.

 Contents